lisaau/techtonica-assignments/Guess-My-Number/README.md

 Game includes the following features:

-- Displaying whether the answer is higher, loewr, or correct
+- Displaying whether the answer is higher, lower, or correct
 - Tracking how many wrong guesses the user has made so far and display that count
 - Tracking what numbers the user has already guessed and display those
 - Letting the user choose the range of the secret number